 state names india covid-19 dataset

 There are a few things wrong in the name of the states and UTs.
-First, Union Territory of Ladakh and Ladakh both are present in the dataset but in reality, both are the same.
+First, the Union Territory of Ladakh and Ladakh are both present in the dataset, but in reality, both are the same.
 Similar is the case with Jammu and Kashmir and Chandigarh.
 Second, the spelling of Telangana is incorrect.
 Also, the name of Dadar and Nagar Haveli is wrong.
 Let’s correct these mistakes:

 Here, I have used lambda functions and regular expressions to correct the names of states & UTs.
 If you want to learn more about lambda functions and regular expressions, you can read the below articles:

-As we saw earlier, we need to transform our data into a specific format.
-For that, we have to create an area name indexed dictionary.
+As we saw earlier, we must transform our data into a specific format.
+For that, we have to create an area-name-indexed dictionary.
 But I have found that TimeSliderChoropleth does not work well with area name indexes containing whitespaces.
-Therefore, I have prepared a dictionary for label encoding the states and UTs.
+Therefore, I have prepared a dictionary to label the states and UTs.
 I will use this dictionary and map the ‘Name of State / UT’ column to a number:

 In this project, we are visualizing the change in COVID-19 cases in different states and UTs of India.
-Therefore, for this purpose, the number of active cases is a better measure.
+Therefore, the number of active cases is a better measure for this purpose.
 We can calculate the number of active cases in a state or UT on a particular day by subtracting the number of dead and recovered patients from the total number of confirmed cases:

 covid-19 india dataset active cases